 New Year’s Eve and New Year’s Day

-New Year’s Eve and New Year’s Day are no longer considered holidays under the IPTG, so the parent who has the children for the second half of their Christmas vacation normally will have both of these days.
+Under IPTG, New Year’s Eve and New Year’s Day are no longer considered holidays.
+The parent who has the children for the second half of their Christmas vacation normally will have both of these days.

 And remember …

 Holiday parenting time takes precedence over regular parenting time.
-If your child’s birthday falls on a holiday or during Christmas vacation, then the holiday takes precedence over your right to see your child on his or her birthday.
+If your child’s birthday falls on a holiday or during Christmas vacation, the holiday takes precedence over your right to see your child on their birthday.